Jashcraf/poke/README.md

 - Gaussian Beamlet Decomposition
 - Zemax OpticStudio Optical Systems

+**Disclaimer:** Poke is currently in very early stages of development.
+Documentation, unit tests, and more features are being developed and added daily.
+If you'd like to contribute to Poke, please open an issue to start a discussion.

 If you are interested in contributing / using Poke, feel free to open an issue or contact me at jashcraft@arizona.edu.

 ## Installation